-Concerning carbon stock changes resulting from deforestation activities, for the current submission a conservative approach was applied, hypothesising that the total deforested area is converted into settlements.
+Methods for estimating carbon stock changes and associated GHG emissions and removals for land subject to deforestation are those applied for reporting under the Convention forest land converted to settlements, since this is the only conversion of forest land to other land uses reported in national GHG inventory under the Convention.
 Activities planned in the framework of the registry for carbon sinks are expected to refine these estimates, providing detailed information on the final land use of the deforested area.
 In addition, it should be noted that land use changes due to wildfires are not allowed by national legislation (Law Decree 21 November 2000, n.
 353, art.10, comma 1).

-Carbon stock changes related to the forest land areas, before deforestation activities, have been estimated, for each year and for each pool (living biomass, dead organic matter and soils), on the basis of forest land carbon stocks deduced from the model described in par.
+For the deforestation, the 20-years transition period has been applied to determine the area in conversion, while the related CO2 emissions are assumed to happening in the year following the conversion, taking into account the nature of final land use category (Settlements) and assuming that soils organic matter content of previous land use category is lost in the conversion year.
+Carbon stock changes have been estimated, for each year and for each pool (living biomass, dead organic matter and soils), on the basis of forest land carbon stocks present before deforestation as estimated by the for-est model described in par.
 6.2.4.
-The loss, in terms of carbon, due to deforested area is computed assuming that the total amount of carbon, existing in the different pools before deforestation, is lost.
+Accordingly, the carbon loss is estimated assuming that the pre-conversion C stock of each pool is completely oxidised when the deforestation occurs.
+Soil Organic Content (SOC) reference value, for Settlements category, has been assumed to be zero.